alijkhalil/distrib_training_scripts/README.md

         include the local system IP if it is part of the cluster.
     -The training script should be in the same filesystem location on every node involved in the cluster
+    -The 'sample_train_scripts/train_event_level.py' and 'sample_train_scripts/
+        train_fbf_densenet.py' script require a very high-end GPU to run them in their current state.
+Model parameters in the scripts can be adjusted though to reduce both their system and GPU memory footprints.